Sisters of St. Francis of the Neumann Communities: Franciscan Missionary Sisters of the Divine Child

 The "Blue Nuns" were founded in 1927 in Buffalo to serve children of Italian immigrants in need of religious instruction.
-The sisters taught in parchial scools in Buffalo, Brooklyn, and San Antonio.
+The sisters taught in parchial schools in Buffalo, Brooklyn, and San Antonio.
 They ran a food pantry for migrant workers in Lockport.
 They also conducted home visitations, taking a census for different parishes and had a mission in Brazil.
 In 2003 they merged with the Williamsville Franciscans.

 Present day

 In 2003, the Sisters of the Divine Child merged with the Buffalo Franciscans.
 The following year, three communities that trace their origin to the Philadelphia motherhouse, combined to form a new congregation, the "Sisters of St. Francis of the Neumann Communities".
 As of 2023, there were about 322 vowed women religious, serving in 12 states, the District of Columbia, Kenya and Peru.

 The congregation maintains a shrine /museum to Saint Marianne Cope in Syracuse.
 The Stella Maris Retreat Center on the shore of Skaneateles Lake was closed in 2014, as fiscally unsustainable; the property was subsequently sold.
 Saint Francis School, founded in 1924 in Honolulu, Hawaii, is sponsored by the Sisters of Saint Francis of the Neumann Communities.

-The Franciscan Associate program is an engaging way for women and men to pray and serve with a religious community without taking the religious order vows.